ardalis/RefactoringKataAttempts2024/ExpenseReport/README.md

 14. Rename ExpenseType2 to ExpenseType
 15. Move everything in main project to its own file per type
 16. Use string interpolation
+17. Add more console tests showing Xes appear when they should

 ## Credits and License